Distance: 4.6 mile Loop | Time: 3.5 – 4.5 hours | Level: Difficult

 While shortcutting a trail may seem harmless, doing so kills the flora as well as causes soil erosion.
 Private and state agencies are re-planting native species in the Kuliouou Forest Reserve to combat the harm done by shortcutting.

+The Kuliouou Ridge Trail system is heavily trafficked.
+It is all of our responsibility to help keep Hawai’i beautiful.
 Please abide by the signs and stay on the trail.

 Best Overall Hike on O’ahu